-Enterprise Data Warehouse: Concepts, Architecture, and Components
+Enterprise Data Warehouse: EDW Components, Key Concepts, and Architecture Types

 Throughout the day we make many decisions relying on previous experience.
 Our brains store trillions of bits of data about past events and leverage those memories each time we face the need to make a decision.
 Like people, companies generate and collect tons of data about the past.
 And this data can be used to make better decisions.

 While our brain serves to both process and store, companies need multiple tools to work with data.
 And one of the most important ones is an enterprise data warehouse or EDW.